SimpleValue/sv.system/README.md

 developer with long startup times.
 The Clojure REPL eliminates this problem and provides you with an interactive development experience on top of the JVM, which is pretty awesome.
-But even with this mighty tool you accumulate more and more state / changes over time, until you reach a point, where you like to start with a fresh state.
+But even with this mighty tool you accumulate more and more state changes over time, until you reach a point, where you like to start with a fresh state.
 Normally you stop and restart your application.
-But this could take from anywhere between ten seconds and a minute, depending on your hardware and your application.
+But this could take from anywhere between ten seconds to a minute, depending on your hardware and your application.

 One of the most compelling reasons to use a component-based system is